atlan-antillia/EfficientDet-Slightly-Realistic-DE-RoadSigns-108classes/README.md

 <br>
 <br>
 <h3>
-7. Inference FR_RoadSigns by using the saved_model
+7. Inference DE_RoadSigns by using the saved_model
 </h3>
  Please run the following bat file to infer the roadsigns by using the saved_model:
 <pre>